MathBunny/karnaugh-map-simplifier-docs/docs/index.md

 # Welcome

-Welcome to the Karnaugh Map Simplification Software documentation site.
-The purpose of this website is to provide documentation to both developers and to users.
+Welcome to the Karnaugh Map Simplifier software documentation site.
+The purpose of this website is to provide documentation for both developers and to users.
+This includes theoretical material on approaches to simplifying boolean algebra expressions both by hand and through computation.

 ## History and Objective
 The purpose of this software is to provide a collection of tools for engineers to simplify logical expressions and to visualize the results in a Karnaugh Map.
 There are two versions of the software.
 The first version, which was started in 2015 used Java Swing and supported up to four variable visual expression simplification.
 In the summer of 2017, a new version started development which is being made in JavaFX.